What is Basel II?

 - Market discipline

 Pillar 1: Capital Adequacy Requirements

-Pillar 1 improves on the policies of Basel I by taking into consideration operational risks, in addition to credit risks associated with risk-weighted assets (RWA).
+Pillar 1 improves on the policies of Basel I by taking into consideration operational risks in addition to credit risks associated with risk-weighted assets (RWA).
 It requires banks to maintain a minimum capital adequacy requirement of 8% of its RWA.
-Basel II also provides banks with more informed approaches to calculate capital requirements based on credit risk, while taking into account the asset’s risk profile and specific characteristics.
+Basel II also provides banks with more informed approaches to calculate capital requirements based on credit risk, while taking into account each type of asset’s risk profile and specific characteristics.
 The two main approaches include the:

 1. Standardized approach

 The standardized approach is suitable for banks with a smaller volume of operations and a simpler control structure.
 It involves the use of credit ratings from external credit assessment institutions for the evaluation of the creditworthiness of a bank’s debtor.

 2. Internal ratings-based approach

 The internal ratings-based approach is suitable for banks engaged in more complex operations, with more developed risk management systems.
 There are two IRB approaches for calculating capital requirements for credit risk based on internal ratings: